 - Non-dairy milk - I use unsweetened soy milk as my go to dairy free milk for all of my cooking and baking.
 However, almond milk or oat milk would work well too.
 I wouldn't recommend using coconut milk as it will give it a coconut flavor.

-To begin, preheat the oven to 350 degrees.
+Step 1: To begin, preheat the oven to 350 degrees.
 Prepare a 9"x 9" square baking dish by spraying with nonstick oil spray.
-You can also lightly grease with oil or vegan butter.
-If you only have an 8"x 8" cake pan, increase the cooking time by 5-10 minutes.
+You can also lightly grease with oil or vegan butter or line it with parchment paper.

-To make the crumb topping, whisk together the 1 ¼ cups flour, brown sugar, and cinnamon in a medium bowl.
-Add in the melted vegan butter.
-Use a fork to mix the ingredients together until it's crumbly.
+Step 2: Next, make the crumb topping.
+Whisk together the 1 ¼ cups flour, brown sugar, and cinnamon in a medium bowl.
+Add in the melted butter (vegan).
+Use a fork to mix the ingredients together until it's crumbly but d not leave any large chunks.

-Next, take the non-dairy milk mixture and pour into the flour mixture.
+Step 6: Next, take the non-dairy milk mixture and pour into the flour mixture.
 Stir until just combined.
 Avoid overmixing to keep it fluffy.
 Use a spatula to fold in the fruit and mix lightly.
-Pour the cake batter into the prepared pan.
-Spoon the crumb topping in an even layer on the top of the cake batter.

 Yes!
 If you are using large berries, you might want to slightly defrost them first.
 Small berries like blueberries don't need to be defrosted.